I'll Stand by You: Background and release

 The first version of "I'll Stand by You" that Xenomania created was described as a "weird, modernist breakbeat version", which was scrapped upon deciding an updated version of the original song would be better suited for Children in Need.
 The track's release was announced a single just ten days before its release date.
 Nicola Roberts said, "Hopefully if our single does well it's a lot of money going to the charity."

 The single was released on November 15, 2004, in the UK, the week of the Children in Need 2004 telethon.
 It was available on two different CD singles.
 The first disc includes "Real Life", a song taken from Girls Aloud's second album What Will the Neighbours Say?.
 The second CD format featured a medley of songs taken from the album, as well as the Tony Lamezma's Club Romp remix of the track.
 The Gravitas Vocal Dub Mix Edit of "I'll Stand by You" appears on the "Wake Me Up" single.

 In order to promote the release, Girls Aloud toured radio stations across the United Kingdom and performed an acoustic arrangement of "I'll Stand by You" that they arranged themselves.
 They also visited children's hospitals.

 Critical reception

 Girls Aloud's version of "I'll Stand By You" was largely panned by music critics.
 It was called "a particular soggy area" on Girls Aloud's album.
 Alexis Petridis of The Guardian, who praised Girls Aloud's album, said that "I'll Stand by You" was "a thing of death-dealing tedium."
 BBC Music felt it was "arguable whether this cover adds much to the Pretenders' original."
 Sam Shepherd of musicOMH bluntly stated "perhaps the children most in need, are those that part with their pocket money for this drivel [...]
 This is a sub-karaoke version, limp, tired, and uninspired."

-However, Stylus Magazine actually commended the song, comparing it to Shakespears Sister and calling it "far, far better than anyone gives it credit for."
+However, Stylus Magazine commended the song, comparing it to Shakespears Sister and calling it "far, far better than anyone gives it credit for."